shubham13596/Stanford-CS224S/README.md

    creating & analysing t-SNE embeddings for multiple low-resource languages.
 Getting a baseline WER OF 56% using the HF Transformers library
 6. Final project - Reduced WER from 56% to 38%.
 WIP to bring it down to sub-30% Reducing WER on low-resource language(isiZulu - a Sub-Saharan language) using only Fleurs dataset and a fine-tuned Wav2vec2 checkpoint

+Found a better solution?
+Open an issue to discuss it first, then submit a PR with your implementation